marmelab/ra-keycloak/packages/ra-keycloak/Readme.md

     KeycloakTokenParsed,
     KeycloakInitOptions,
 } from 'keycloak-js';
-import { keycloakAuthProvider, httpClient } from 'ra-keycloak';
+import { useKeycloakAuthProvider, httpClient, LoginPage } from 'ra-keycloak';

 import comments from './comments';
 import i18nProvider from './i18nProvider';